-Indeed, such a polynomial quadratic differential has a pole of order $(n+4)$ at infinity, and the induced measured foliation has a \textit{pole-singularity} with $(n+2)$ foliated half-planes in a cyclic order around infinity, each giving rise to an infinite ray in its leaf-space.
+We shall first focus on the case when $S$ is the sphere with at most two punctures, that is, $S= \C$ or $\C^\ast$.
+As a special case of the classical Three-Pole theorem (see \cite{Jenkins2}), the trajectory structure of a meromorphic quadratic differential on $S$ comprises foliated strips and half-planes.
+Thus, the induced measured foliations can be described in terms of their leaf-spaces, that are metric graphs on the punctured sphere.
+These metric graphs have $(n-2)$ infinite-length edges incident on any puncture of order $n\geq 3$, and a loop or infinite edge for each pole of order $2$ (see \S2.3 for details).

+The case that $S=\C$ was dealt with in \cite{AuWan2}; in this case the holomorphic quadratic differential necessarily has a pole of order $n\geq 4$ at $\infty$, and has the form $p(z) dz^2$ where $p$ is a polynomial of degree $n-4$.
 By a conformal change of coordinates, it can be arranged that the polynomial is \textit{monic}, namely, that the leading coefficient is $1$, and \textit{centered}, namely, that the zeroes of the polynomial have vanishing mean.
-The foliated half-planes are then asymptotic to a fixed set of directions, thus acquiring a labelling that is inherited by the infinite rays.\\
+The leaf-spaces of the induced measured foliations are then planar trees, and the result for this case can be summarized as follows (see \S3 for details):